AmirAnckonina/Pacman/README.md

 Starting with 3 lives. each collision with the ghost will reduce the the lives by one.

 "Special" breadcrumbs, (a number between 5 to 9) will appear sometimes on the board.
-If the Pac-Man eats this special breadcrumb it gets the points as the value of the digit (5 to 9).
+If the pacman eats this special breadcrumb it gets the points as the value of the digit (5 to 9).
 *Note that eating a breadcrumb with the value of "9" (The max), will add lives to the Pac-Man by one.

 In some boards, there are "Invisible-Tunnels".
 Namely, a tunnel that only the Pac-Man can go through.